 In this section, we examine the effectiveness of MAPLE as a discrete retriever within the retriever-reader framework, comparing it to the only known personalized retriever architecture from PRAG \citep{xie2023prag}.
 We evaluate both models from two perspectives: the \textit{latent} perspective and the \textit{aspect} perspective.

-\tbf{Latent Perspective.} We project MAPLE-generated explanations into the same latent space as PRAG's queries by encoding it with \texttt{all-mpnet-base-v2} to assess similarity against the ground-truth review, using Cosine Similiarity and Mean Squared Error (MSE).
+\tbf{Latent Perspective.} We project MAPLE-generated explanations into the same latent space as PRAG's queries by encoding it with \texttt{all-mpnet-base-v2} to assess similarity against the ground-truth review, using Cosine Similarity and Mean Squared Error (MSE).
 Since PRAG's objective during training is to minimize the MSE, it performs very well in this context.

-\tbf{Aspect Perspective.} We focus on the models' ability to identify relevant aspects.
-MAPLE employs an aspect recommendation module that targets relevant losses, whereas for PRAG, we utilize its retrieved reviews from the user and item history, and collect the top-3 reviews' corresponding aspects as its prediction.
-Although MAPLE's queries show only a 30\% similarity to the ground-truth reviews based on latent metrics, it more effectively identifies the correct aspects, reflecting a stronger alignment with the target aspect goals.
-Overall, PRAG excels in generating queries resembling the ground-truth reviews and MAPLE shows superior performance in accurately targeting the relevant aspects.
+\tbf{Aspect Perspective.} We evaluate the model's ability to identify relevant aspects.
+MAPLE uses an aspect recommendation module targeting relevant losses, whereas for PRAG, we utilize its retrieved reviews from the user and item history, and collect the top-3 reviews' corresponding aspects as its prediction.
+Despite MAPLE's queries showing only 30\% similarity to ground-truth reviews, it more effectively identifies correct aspects, demonstrating stronger alignment with target goals.
+Overall, PRAG excels in generating queries similar to ground-truth reviews, while MAPLE outperforms in accurately targeting relevant aspects.